- Marriage Options

 Having a ceremony and day to fulfil all your needs in Scotland, followed by a ceremony of blessing with a party and celebration on your return back home with family and friends, is one option which might mean you get to do what you’d like and also keep everyone else happy?
 It’s important that however you choose to make your joining official, you don’t feel guilty about doing what you want, or resentful about not doing what you want.

 A ceremony for two does mean that there isn’t anyone to delegate to, which could potentially take something away from being taken care of on your big day, which is why we offer to help organize whatever you need as you book things, or set the ceremony up on the day.
 On top of the ceremony fee and travel we’re very happy to help with any aspect of your wedding day preparations you would find helpful.
-We charge an hourly rate for this and would be happy to have a conversation about what you might need.
+When we get into the realms of finding venues and other aspects of wedding planning we charge an hourly rate for this and would be happy to have a conversation about what you might need.

 These ceremony scenarios will give you a tiny insight into those brave Mr and Mrs’s who have gone before you and opted for just the two of them or a very small group.
 It will give you some idea of what’s possible, and truly anything’s possible, dreams can come true! -